softbankrobotics-labs/pepper-gamepad/README.md

     QiSDK.register(this, this)

 In the `onRobotFocusGained`, disable BasicAwareness, and instantiate a `RemoteRobotController` object by passing it the QiContext.
+Then start it.

 ```
 override fun onRobotFocusGained(qiContext: QiContext) {